5 min read

 Converting your partnership into an LLC involves several legal steps.
 This process may seem complex, but breaking it down into clear steps can make it more manageable.

 1. Choose a Business Name: Pick a unique name for your LLC that complies with your state's naming rules.
-Ensure the name isn't already in use by checking with the state’s business registry.
+Ensure the name isn't already in use by checking with the state’s business registry and conduct a trademark search before naming your LLC to avoid conflicts.

 2. File Articles of Organization: Submit the Articles of Organization to the Secretary of State.
 This document provides basic details about your LLC, such as its name, address, and the names of its members.
 There is usually a filing fee associated with this step.